Martingonn/Dormouse-ImageGen/README.md

-# What is it
+# What is it?
 Dormouse is a StableDiffusion-based AI Image generator that is completely free and does not collect any data.
+It can also be trained.
 # Original Author
 Development was started on March 1st, 2025, by Marcin Jacek Chmiel.
 # Contributors